Gothic or Old English Lettering - 2 days - Beginners to Advanced

 Often referred to as Copperplate, the pen and lettering can be adapted to modern interpretations.
 We will explore some of the many interesting possibilities.

 Participants should have some acquaintance with a basic form of italic.
-The italic letter form is one of
+The italic letter form is one of the most

 versatile hands available to the calligrapher, but it can also be one of the most complicated letter styles to work with since there are so many attributes to consider.